bereznowski/four_bash_scripts/README.md

 # Four Bash Scripts

-These are the four small bash scripts I wrote during operating systems laboratories at the Gdańsk University of Technology
+These are the four small bash scripts I wrote during operating systems laboratories at the Gdańsk University of Technology.

 ## Script 1
 This script calculates the number of successful download for different Gnu/Linux distributions based on two log files.